 Was your flight delayed and did you arrive at your end destination with a delay of three hours or more?
 Then, according to Regulation 261/2004, you may be entitled to a flight delay refund up to €600 (£535*) per person.

 97% successful in court

 Lennoc Flight Intelligence database

-You are only entitled to compensation if the flight delay falls under the European Regulation 261/2004.
-To be entitled to compensation, the delayed flight must meet the following criteria:
+You are only entitled to compensation if the flight delay falls under the EU Regulation 261/2004.
+To be entitled to compensation, your delayed flight must meet the following flight delay rules:

-There are situations when affected passengers are not entitled to compensation for a flight delay.
-This is the case when the airline is not responsible for the flight delay due to extraordinary circumstances.
+There are situations when affected passengers are not entitled to compensation for delayed flights.
+This is the case when the airline is not responsible for the flight delays due to extraordinary circumstances.
 Examples of these include bad weather conditions, air traffic control strikes and acts of terrorism.

 When your delayed flight falls under Regulation 261/2004, the amount of compensation is based on the distance of your flight.

 Flight destinations within the EU

 When the distance of your flight is 3500 km or more and you arrive with a delay between three or four hours, you are entitled to 50% of the compensation amount.